 3: The Abandoned Tunnel of Cureghem

-The Cureghem Tunnel is a little-known but fascinating place for urbex enthusiasts.
-This railway tunnel, disused for several decades, extends under the streets of Brussels, offering a dark and mysterious underground labyrinth.
-Although access is difficult, those who manage to enter discover a place full of mystery and graffiti.
+The Cureghem Tunnel is a little-known but fascinating spot for urban explorers.
+This railway tunnel, abandoned for several decades, stretches beneath the streets of Brussels, offering a dark and mysterious underground labyrinth.
+Although access is difficult, those who manage to enter discover a place steeped in mystery and covered in graffiti.

 Site Features